 In our recent What is ANC Technology & How Does it Work? blog post, we delved into how ANC technology works and the three basic types of active noise cancellation (ANC).
-This post will highlight another kind of active noise cancellation (although it doesn’t usually go by that name) that works to prevent undesirable sounds from getting into a voice signal.
+This post will highlight another kind of active noise cancellation (although it doesn’t usually go by that name) that works to prevent undesirable sounds from getting into a voice signal — microphone noise canceling.

-As a leader in audio, video and IoT design for voice-enabled products, as a DSP engineering firm, Cardinal Peak employs an experienced team of engineers that excels at adding high-quality voice control to any product, as well as developing products that require ANC, whether at the microphone or in headphone applications.
+As a leader in audio product design and DSP engineering, Cardinal Peak employs an experienced team of engineers that excels at adding high-quality voice control to any product, as well as developing products that require ANC, whether at the microphone or in headphone applications.

 Imagine you’re on a conference call (who among us isn’t well versed in Zoom or another video conferencing solution by now?), and there’s a loud noise in the background of your work environment — say a dog barking or a washing machine buzzing.
 Wouldn’t it be wonderful if: